mcneel/developer.rhino3d.com/admin.md

 ### Misc

+- Set all origins that are unset in RhinoCommon samples (~158)
-- Deprecate developer wiki - redirects, deprecated notices, etc.
+- Deprecate developer wiki - add redirects
 - Move Dev Docs guides into the General Section of the page.
 - Standardize file names (underscores, verbiage, length, etc).
 - Entire Rhino.Python guides section needs complete reorganization and simplification.